benshimonz/V1/README.md

 * _'et.p'_ - where _et_ is an entity type used in the definition, and _p_ is a name of a property of that entity type

+Using logical entity types in queries:

+* Logical entity types are used in a similar manner to blue entities
-In a pattern, adjacent relationship types should support at least one of the entity types used in the definition.
+* Adjacent relationship types should support at least one entity type used in the definition

 Here are examples of patterns that incorporate the logical entity types defined above: